 8 migrants found dead in Rio Grande at Texas, say officials

-At least eight migrants were found dead in the Rio Grande after dozens attempted a hazardous crossing near Eagle Pass, Texas, officials have said.
+At least eight migrants were found dead in the Rio Grande after dozens attempted a hazardous river crossing near Eagle Pass, Texas, officials have said.

-Reports said that dozens of migrants had tried to enter the US from Mexico and that as many as 37 were saved by border patrol agents.
+Reports said that dozens of migrants had tried to enter the US from Mexico and that as many as 37 were saved by border patrol agents, during an incident on Thursday.

-In a statement sent to media, Rick Pauza, a spokesperson man for the Customs and Border Protection office in Laredo, Texas, said the authorities were still helping the local fire department and sheriff’s office to search for possible survivors.
+In a statement sent to the media, Rick Pauza, a spokesperson for the Customs and Border Protection office in Laredo, said the authorities were still helping the local fire department and sheriff’s office to search for possible survivors.

+US Customs and Border Protection (CBP) said American agents recovered the bodies of six drowning victims and Mexican authorities found two others.

+The agency did not provide information about the nationalities of the victims or their ages, but it has been widely reported that families with children have been crossing the area in recent months,

 Register for free to continue reading